lloydrichards.dev

 })

-) {}This gives me TypeScript types generated from schemas, runtime validation on both client and server, discriminated unions for type-safe event handling, and a single source of truth for API contracts.
+With this, I get types generation from schemas, runtime validation on both client and server, discriminated unions for type-safe event handling, and a single source of truth for API contracts.

 Server Architecture